robcarver17/pysystemtrade/docs/production.md

 - you are running on a linux box with an appropriate distro (I use Mint).
 Windows / Mac people will have to do some things slightly differently
 - you are using interactive brokers
-- you are storing data using mongodb
+- you are storing data using MongoDB
 - you have a backtest that you are happy with
 - you are happy to store your data and configuration in the /private directory of your pysystemtrade installation